Resilient Stories

 I choose to see the world not through cynicism or pessimism but with a hopeful, optimistic outlook, knowing that things always work in my favor.

-Right now, I’m drafting a book to tell my story of living with Marfan syndrome and navigating the challenges that have come with it.
-Writing this book is part of my healing journey.
+Right now, I’m drafting a book to tell my story of living with Marfan’s syndrome and navigating the challenges that have come with it.

 I’ve also begun my journey as a content creator, sharing my experiences with surgery, retinal detachment, and building resilience.
 I believe that resilience is a skill everyone can benefit from, and I’m passionate about helping others learn how to develop it through action.